She's All That

 Is it any good?

-The plot is almost numbingly predictable, but one of the movie's strengths it that it makes clear that Zach and Laney have both limited themselves by defining themselves before they have really had a chance to find out who they are.
-The movie's other strengths are Prinze, who has a wonderful screen presence and the magnificent Anna Paquin as his younger sister.
+One of the movie's strengths it that it makes clear that Zach and Laney have both limited themselves by defining themselves before they have really had a chance to find out who they are.
+The movie's other strengths are Prinze, who has a wonderful screen presence, and the magnificent Anna Paquin as his younger sister.
 Cook's performance is flat by comparison.
 Jodi Lyn O'Keefe is a caricature as Zach's former girlfriend, but Matthew Lillard is hilarious as a self-obsessed gross-out champion based on MTV's legendary Puck.

 Families can talk about...